 When considering enhancements to lip shape, it is reasonable to distinguish between cosmetic enhancements to complement existing facial structure and improve the natural lip line versus procedures to correct acquired or age-related variations (think: loss of structure and definition or deformities from injury or scarring).

 Fortunately, the treatment options for both are quite similar, and there are a host of surgical and non-surgical solutions that can effectively address both innate and acquired lip shape concerns.
-See our full guide to lip shaping solutions.
+For a deeper dive into the treatments below, see our full guide to Lip Shaping Solutions.

 For Drooping Lips